nivb52/datepicker-react/README.md

-## LIGHTWEIGHT Datepicker for React js
+## Multi Language Lightweight Datepicker for React js

 ### Custom designed calendar component :
 * Pictures are at the design folder